Black and white photo of a woman holding a newborn baby, both smiling, backlit by a window.

 • The initial consultation is a short conversation to see if we are a good fit to work together.
 This is your opportunity to ask me questions and get a sense of my style of working.
 If you have any hesitations about working together, let me know and we can talk about it.
 We’ll also discuss logistics such as the fee and frequency and location of sessions.
 If we decide that we would like to move forward, we will schedule a consistent time for us to begin our work together.
 If not, I am happy to offer referrals to others who may be a better fit.

 • It really depends on your specific goals for therapy.
 You can expect to be in therapy anywhere from a couple months to a few years.
-Initially, I recommend we meet in weekly sessions to make initial progress, and then I often recommend my clients move to a less regular cadence, such as meeting once or twice monthly to process recurring issues.
+Initially, I recommend we meet in weekly sessions to make initial progress, and then I often recommend my couples move to a less regular cadence, such as meeting once or twice monthly to process recurring issues.

 • I do not participate in any health insurance networks or submit insurance claims.
-However, I am happy to offer you a super bill.
+However, I do take FSA/HSA cards or am happy to offer you a super bill.
 A super bill is a summary of services, including a clinical diagnosis, which you can submit to your insurance provider for reimbursement.
 If your plan provides out-of-network provider coverage, you can get reimbursed for a portion of your service costs – the reimbursement rate depends on your specific plan and provider.

 • My sessions are 50 minutes long